Codefreyy/social-running/README.md

 # Social Running Project

 Welcome to the Social Running Project!
-Follow these instructions to get the server and client running on your machine.
+Follow these instructions to get the server, client and database running on your machine.

 ## Getting Started